 To protect your plant from bacteria, use sterilized cutters or shears.
 Do not wound the healthy parts of the plant while pruning.
 To protect yourself from allergies, wear protective gloves.
 Wash your hands with soap after handling the plant.

-You can easily multiply your houseplants with propagation.
-The best method to propagate an Alocasia Tiny Dancer is through division.
+The best method to propagate the Little Dancer plant is through division.

 Perform the propagation in early spring before the plant starts growing actively.
 This Alocasia cultivar has fleshy roots that grow from the rhizome.

-- The root system consists of several clumps, and this Alocasia plant will also produce offsets.
+• The root system has several clumps; this Alocasia plant will also produce offsets.
 These offsets can be separated from the mother plant and planted in separate containers.

-- Each rhizome clump has a separate root system, so it can be planted in its own container.
+• Each rhizome clump has a separate root system to be planted in its container.
 After dividing the clumps, the next part is to decide if you want to do water or soil propagation.

-- Never use chlorinated water for propagation.
+• Never use chlorinated water for propagation.
 Fill the jar with tap water and leave it for 1 day for chlorine dissipation.
-You can also add a mild dose of liquid fertilizer to the water to facilitate growth.
+You can also add a mild liquid fertilizer to the water to facilitate growth.

-- Water your Alocasia Tiny Dancer after planting and leave it under bright filtered light.
+• After planting, water your Alocasia Tiny Dancer and leave it under bright, filtered light.

-- Your newly propagated plant will take few weeks to adjust to the new location and produce new leaves.
+• Your newly propagated plant will take a few weeks to adjust to the new location and produce new leaves.

 Blooms

 This cultivar is a non-blooming variety.
-Even if it blooms (mostly in spring only), the white flowers are not attractive.
+The white flowers are unattractive even if it blooms (mostly in spring only).

 Growth